 The voluntary standards limit back bills to three years for electricity and to four-to-five years for gas.
 But we offer more generous terms, and since 31st December 2014 our back billing limit has been just one year.

 In 2011, we became the first non-domestic supplier to announce a voluntary micro business back billing limit.
 The following year, we became founding signatories to the Energy UK voluntary standards on micro business back billing.

 We’ve also introduced a Fair Billing Charter for micro business customers to help make sure those customers only pay for the energy used and that they're not hit by back bills caused by mistakes made by suppliers or the industry.

 * Back billing limits apply after you (our customer) have done all that you can to avoid back billing and where we or industry processes are at fault.

-We also offer smart meters to customers to improve billing accuracy and have already installed over 400,000 smart meters – over time smart meters will result in a considerable reduction in back billing.
+We’re also continuing the roll out of smart meters and have already installed over 400,000 of them.
+These meters improve billing accuracy and will lead to a considerable reduction in back billing.

 If you have to deal with a back bill, we offer payment plans up to the length of the original back bill to help spread the cost and lessen the impact.
 If you’re struggling to pay, there are a number of third parties who are able to offer advice and support.

 Business Debtline is an established charity that provides free, impartial and confidential debt advice to small businesses.

 Citizens Advice Consumer Service (CACS) offers free, impartial and independent advice on energy issues.